 It is a slow process to create hubs across the country, however, time is not on our side as over 640 Veterans pass away every day.
 As a result, we have initiated another veteran classification we call “Lone Eagles.”
 A Lone Eagle is a Veteran whose application has been in our national office for one year or more, yet they do not live close to one of our existing hub cities.
 Our definition of “close” is within a 120 mile radius of the airport used by the closest hub.

 When we discover a veteran who qualifies for this program, we will make every effort to fly them from a large commercial airport nearest their home.
-Mr. James Mclaughlin, Honor Flight Chairman of the Board, is responsible for arranging transportation for all of our Lone Eagle Veterans.
+Honor Flight Network is responsible for arranging transportation for all of our Lone Eagle Veterans.

 If the veteran requires oxygen, a prescription for the oxygen must be provided by the veteran’s healthcare provider, identifying the delivery method (mask or nasal cannula), frequency (as needed or continuously), and the rate of delivery (2-3 liters per minute).
 The Veteran must also secure an approved portable oxygen concentrator for use on the aircraft (normally available from the Veteran’s oxygen supplier).
 We provide oxygen cylinders to be used at the memorials.
 We will provide an overnight concentrator to use in the hotel room.
 Veterans on oxygen are required to have oxygen available from their home to the departure airport and also on the return from their local airport back to their homes.
 No oxygen cylinders are permitted to be used on the aircraft or on the deluxe motor coaches used in Washington DC.

 As always, the veteran is not required to pay for ANYTHING, unless they choose to purchase souvenirs.
 They have paid enough with their service to this country.